 Salim Rezaie from the REBEL EM podcast takes us through the optimal management of cardiac arrest and also explores some of the controversies and difficulties that make the difference to our patients.

 You can read a lot more about the background to this talk, see the evidence and watch the video on the St Emlyn's site.
 Just follow this link. https://www.stemlynsblog.org/beyond-acls-salim-rezaie-at-stemlynslive/

-Iain and Simon review the best of the blog from February 2018.
+Here's our round up of the best of the blog from October 2018.